w3c/mediacapture-region/README.md

 /////////////////////////////////

 const mainContentArea = navigator.getElementById('mainContentArea');
-const cropId = await navigator.mediaDevices.produceCropId(mainContentArea);
+const cropTarget = await navigator.mediaDevices.produceCropTarget(mainContentArea);
-sendCropId(cropId);
+sendCropTarget(cropTarget);

-function sendCropId(cropId) {
+function sendCropTarget(cropTarget) {
-  // Can send the crop-ID to another document in this browsing context
+  // Can send the crop-target to another document in this browsing context
   // using postMessage() or using any other means.
   // Possibly there is no other document, and this is just consumed locally.
 }